Scott Ridgway, MS, Executive Director

 Samantha Nadler, LMSW, Middle Tennessee Regional Coordinator

-Samantha Nadler is the Middle Tennessee Regional Coordinator of the Tennessee Suicide Prevention Network in Nashville.
-Samantha has been working in crisis services and suicide prevention for over 7 years in the Nashville area.
+Samantha Nadler has served as the Middle Tennessee Regional Coordinator of the Tennessee Suicide Prevention Network since July 2014.
+Samantha previously worked in crisis services and suicide prevention for 5 years in the Nashville area.
 She was previously the crisis call center supervisor, where she also facilitated a Survivors of Suicide Loss support group.
 Samantha is a survivor of multiple suicide attempts and has also lost a friend to suicide.
-She is a spokesperson locally and nationally on lived experience and has a strong passion for the field of suicide prevention.
+She is a spokesperson locally and nationally on lived experience and has a deep passion for the field of suicide prevention.
 In September 2014, she was recognized for her efforts in Tennessee and was selected for the Madge & Ken Tullis Suicide Prevention Award.